 Hagerstown Community College’s Robinwood Players Theater Club recently awarded its club scholarship to member Heather Wallen, of Hagerstown.
 The scholarships are given to students who demonstrate dedication to the club, as well as academic achievement and interest in the performing arts field.

 A handful of local residents will receive a golden ticket inside their continuing education spring and summer course schedule.
 The golden ticket is good for $100 towards a continuing education course this spring or summer at HCC, including College for Kids summer camps.

-Khanh Huynh, a student at Hagerstown Community College, has been awarded the Jack Kent Cooke Foundation Undergraduate Transfer Scholarship, worth up to $40,000 a year, to complete a bachelor’s degree at a four-year college or university.
+Alanna Anderson and Jennifer Willett, students at Hagerstown Community College, have been named finalists for the Jack Kent Cooke Foundation Undergraduate Transfer Scholarship, worth up to $40,000 a year, to complete a bachelor’s degree at a four-year college or university.

 Hagerstown Community College will begin another summer of College for Kids programming on June 18.
 Registration is now open for week-long courses that cover a variety of exciting subjects for students in elementary through high school.
 Of the nearly 100 camps offered, more than 20 are new this summer.

 Students from Hagerstown Community College’s class of 2018 registered nursing program will host a free health fair on Wednesday, Feb.
 14, from 8:30 a.m. to 3:30 p.m., in the Student Center and Learning Support Center.